Red Meat (comic strip): Reception

 Bill Griffith, writing in the Boston Globe, identified the strip as a noteworthy example of "compelling comics on newsprint" in 1996.
 Matt Groening of Life in Hell, praised the strip with "In a culture full of sick, twisted, perverted art, Red Meat is up there at the top—it's that good."
 Spike Magazine described the strip as "a window into a parallel world that is uncomfortably close to the real one."
-Writing in The New York Times, John Hodgeman described the strip as "a bracing, bitter tonic -- the antidote to comics-page malaise, albeit one that might kill before it cures" and said that it was typified by "the baroquely dark imaginings that make Cannon's work more than a tiresome anti-comic."
+Writing in The New York Times, John Hodgman described the strip as "a bracing, bitter tonic — the antidote to comics-page malaise, albeit one that might kill before it cures" and said that it was typified by "the baroquely dark imaginings that make Cannon's work more than a tiresome anti-comic."

+The first Red Meat collection won a "Special Recognition/Wildcard" Firecracker Alternative Book Award in 1998.

 Author

 Max Cannon was born into a U.S. Air Force family (his father being a B-52 bomber pilot) on 16 July 1962 in Hunstanton, England, and spent his early years in England and Italy, before moving to Tucson, Arizona in 1977.
 He attended the University of Arizona, majoring in fine arts.
 Lambiek's Comiclopedia states that Cannon was born in England, but the Tucson Weekly described him as a "native Tucsonan".

-Cannon is also creator of the eight-episode Comedy Central animated web show Shadow Rock, which was based on the Red Meat strip.
+Cannon is also creator of the eight-episode Comedy Central animated web show Shadow Rock,which was based on the Red Meat strip.
 He also contributed to Marvel's Strange Tales #2 & #3, writing stories with Spider-Man and the Fantastic Four, respectively.
 In a 2009 interview, Cannon said that he taught college animation and was working on two screenplays and doing some preliminary writing on a graphic novel.
 From 2008 to 2014 Canon worked as an instructor at the Southwest University of Visual Arts, and from 2014 to 2016 he worked as an adjunct instructor at The Art Institute of Tucson.
 He has also been a hospital worker, and reported on his experiences during the COVID-19 pandemic.